 Anzac Day Dawn Service

-Held annually on the summit of Yeerakine Lodge, this is a very moving service not to be missed.
+Held annually on the summit of Yeerakine Rock, this is a very moving service not to be missed.
 Situated on Yeerakine Rock is a beautifully carved light horseman statue in recognition of the light horse servicemen from the Kondinin district.
 The statue makes a stunning silhouette at sunrise.

 Kondinin Bush Walk